christiansiegel/knitter/README.md

 ## Instructions

-The knitting order is printed to the console and saved to `instruction.txt`.
+The knitting order is saved to `instruction.txt`.

 ```
 String #1454 -> next pin: 84